malikauppal/test/README.md

-# test for git demonstration
+# test for git commands demonstration